samsonovss/ESPHome-Treadmill-FTMS/README.md

 ## Future Plans
 - :white_check_mark:Expanding FTMS support for Kinomap compatibility on iOS.
-- Add support for fitness test treadmill
+- Add Fitness Test Program
 - Add interactive elevation maps and new training programs.
 - Develop a display with a user-friendly interface.
 - Enable auto-incline support in Zwift.